JamieS56/Milestone-Project-4/README.md

 12. Then you will want to create a super user user using `python3 manage.py create superuser` in the terminal.

 13. Then back on Heroku go to the deploy tab click on connect with github and add your repository.
 Then enable automatic deployment so each time you push in git pod it will push to heroku.

+14. Then click settings then config veariables and add SECRET_KEY and make it your django secret key. and then in the settings.py file change your secret key so it looks like this.

+    settings.py
+    ```
+    SECRET_KEY = os.environ.get('SECRET_KEY', '')
+    ```

+    and add a new secret key to your env.py file.

+    env.py
+    ```
+    import os

+    DATABAS_URL = 'your database url goes here'
+    SECRET_KEY = 'your new secret key'
+    ```

 14. Then run `git add .`, `git commit -m` and `git push` in the terminal to push your repository to heroku.

 15. Then in the terminal install gunicorn using `pip3 install gunicorn` and `pip3 freeze > requirements.txt`.